drslump/BooJS/docs/Compilation.rst

 SourceMaps
 ----------

-Google Chrome (other browsers will probably support it shortly) offer support for mapping a Javascript file with the files that were used to generate it, .boo files in our case.
+Google Chrome and Firefox (other browsers will probably support it shortly) offer support for mapping a Javascript file with the files that were used to generate it, .boo files in our case.
 When we enable the sourcemap feature in the compiler two things will happen, first a new file will be generated containing a json payload with the sourcemap metadata (version 3), secondly a special comment will be included in the generated javascript file indicating the location of the sourcemap metadata.

 When debugging a javascript file in a sourcemap supporting environment, we would be able to operate on the original Boo code instead of the generated Javascript one,